 Understanding what your audience wants is paramount to creating a successful marketing campaign.
-No matter what medium you’re using, what message you’re sending, or what Scottsdale marketing firm you’ve contracted, knowing what your customers and fans want can mean the difference between profit and loss.
+No matter what medium you’re using, what message you’re sending, or what marketing firm you’ve contracted, knowing what your customers and fans want can mean the difference between profit and loss.
 However, a new Harvard Business Review article just published this week is blowing up everything we know about marketing to your target audience.

 What Does Your Audience Want?

 Market research is one of the most vital steps that you can take when developing your marketing plan.
 There is truly no way to know what your audience wants without simply asking them, examining their likes and dislikes, their hobbies and every aspect of their demographic.
 Asking the right questions and quantifying their answers can offer a wealth of information on what your audience wants.

 With that wealth of information, you began to build your marketing plan to determine how you will reach your target audience, how you will affect them, what mediums you will use, what message you will send, and your call to action.
 Within this marketing plan you’ll have a set of marketing strategies that build brand loyalty, brand equity, and brand advocates.
 Because, after all, your goal is not only to sell a product but create a strong relationship with each customer, guaranteeing a fan for life who will not only continue to buy your product, but promote your product at the same time.

 According to the Harvard Business Review, in a study involving more than 7000 consumers, they found that companies often have wrong ideas about how best to engage with customers.
 The Review states that developing relationships with consumers through engagement and interaction is the wrong strategy to use when marketing.
 Here is their take on things:

 Myth #1: Most Consumers Want To Have Relationships With Your Brand

 Only 23% of the consumers in our study said they have a relationship with a brand.
 In the typical consumer’s view of the world, relationships are reserved for friends, family and colleagues.